absolunet/docs-node-ioc/src/docs/06_going-deeper/06_log/en.md

 ## Introduction

 Logging messages can be quite useful when debugging or inspecting jobs.
-The Node IoC logger offers everything you need to log messages for specific level in configurable channels.
+The Node IoC logger offers everything you need to log messages for a specific level in configurable channels.
 Out of the box, you can log in a file or in a database, but you can easily implement a driver to log into Logstash, Papertrail, Sentry or Bugsnag.

 ## Configuration

-The logging service provider offers a configuration that enumerate available channels.
+The logging service provider offers a configuration that enumerates available channels.
 By default, there are three channels: `stack`, `single` and `database`, each of them containing a driver and its configuration.
 Those channels will be detailed later in this page.